 If you’re still in education, ask your school or college about careers information, advice and guidance.

-If you’re not in education, training or employment (NEET), or in one of the other vulnerable groups being supported by a personal adviser or key worker, contact or call into the Pitt Street Information Advice and Guidance (IAG) centre in Barnsley town centre.
+If you’re not in education, training or employment (NEET), or in one of the other vulnerable groups being supported by a personal adviser or key worker, contact us - or drop in to see us at one of the community hubs below.

 We can give you: